Bruce C. Soper, Chair

 Growing up in the Berkshires, with the Appalachian Trail literally traversing his back yard, John seemed destined to be a hiker.
 As a member of the AMC, his love of four season backpacking led him to the White Mountains and the Presidential Range.
 In 1979 and 1980 he worked on the summit of Mount Washington as a union carpenter during the construction of the Sherman Adams Building.
 So began his association with the Obs.

 During the 1980s, John assisted Obs staff in an attempt to mitigate the water leaking into the summit building.
 A member of the Observatory's Facilities Committee since 2012, he recently spearheaded the renovations of the Obs summit bunk rooms.
 He is a former board member of the Friends of Tuckerman Ravine and a current board member of the Friends of the Mount Washington Avalanche Center.

 John attended Northeastern University where he studied civil engineering and political science, disciplines that led to a career that included both politics and construction.
 As a Boston based political operative he has worked on campaigns all over the country, including stints as an advance man for the Clinton White House, the Kennedys, John Kerry and the DNC.
 Since 1978 his construction industry career has evolved from carpenter to contractor to project manager to permitting consultant.
 His company, Permit Strategies, specializes in resolving building permit and zoning issues in the City of Boston.

-John has lived in Boston since 1995.
+John and his wife Katie live in Boston.
 His four grown sons and his grandchildren are all avid hikers and big fans of the Observatory.